 This archive contains all documents published by cep over the last few years:

-cepPolicyBrief: Concise 4-page reviews of EU proposals (Regulations, Directives, Green Papers, White Papers, Communications) – including a brief summary and economic and legal assessments.
+cepPolicyBrief: Concise reviews of EU proposals (Regulations, Directives, Green Papers, White Papers, Communications) – including an executive summary

-cepInput: Impulse to current discussions of EU policies.
+cepInput: Impulse to current challenges of EU policies

 This year, both the EU and the OECD have presented their own ethics guidelines for the development of Artificial Intelligence (AI).
 A cepInput compares the two guidelines.

 The EU promotes the development and use of Artificial Intelligence (AI).
 In its AI strategy, the EU also addresses the challenges and risks and demands that AI has to be “trustworthy”.
 Therefore, AI should be subject to appropriate legal norms and follow ethical rules.